JeromeErasmus/vs-code-adf-preview/README.md

 After installation, verify the extension is working:
 1. Open an ADF file or create a new one
 2. Paste sample ADF content (see Usage section)
-3. Right-click → "Check and Preview as ADF"
+3. Right-click → "Open with ADF Preview"
 4. The ADF Preview should open showing rendered content

 ## Usage